How to Fall Asleep Faster: 10 to 60 Seconds

 Topics: Healthy Sleep, sleeping problem

-Generally, a person might need a magic spell to fall asleep as fast as 10 sec.
+Generally, a person might need a magic spell to fall asleep in 10 seconds.
 However, just like spells, with consistency and practice, you can eventually achieve the target of the 10-sec spot.
+Below are some techniques used by military personals during world war II to sleep fast as quick as, even to fall asleep in 10 seconds:

 • Just relax your entire face, including the muscles of your mouth.